 Jigs for Pickerel

-The slow sink rate and pulsing silicone skirt of a swim jig looks like a wounded bluegill or pond shiner, making these lures one of the most deadly presentations for pickerel.
+The slow sink rate and pulsing silicone skirt of a swim jig looks like a wounded bluegill or pond shiner, making them one of the most deadly lures for chain pickerel.
 Tipped with a paddle-tail trailer, this is a bulky offering that can be slow-rolled right along the bottom or just under the surface, giving an angler full control over their presentation.